jackdesert/arscca/README.md

 Backlog
 -------

+  * Fix bug where stale raw file is shown from live page
   * Figure out how to get svg to display with arrows on james' phone
   * Make it so you can swipe between photos on photo uploads page (Daniel's Request)
   * Document how to run all the doctests